liyinqiao2012/PEFT-LoRAN/README.md

 ### Experiments

 We test our approach on SAMSum[1] and 20 Newsgroups[2] tasks with standard pre-processing.
 Llama-2-Large[3] is used as the foundation model.
-All these fine-tuned adapters are stored in `experiment`.
-Feel free to try them 🎉.**
+The fine-tuned adapter examples are stored in `experiment`.
+Feel free to try them.

 Due to the limitation of Git platform, we have to split the big file into several pieces.
 Please merge them back when you use, like this: